$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Inverse problem of nonlocal equation via PTS-PINN

 \subsection{Numerical experiment of nonlocal (2+1)-dimensional NLS}

-By employing Latin Hypercube Sampling, we can generate a training data set by randomly selecting $N_{l}=5000$ as the IB data and $N_{f}=5000$ as collocation points.
-The data set is constructed using the exact soliton solution \eqref{18}, and the spatial coordinates $(x, y, t)$ are discretized into 64 points within the range $[-10, 10]\times [-10, 10]\times [-10, 10]$, respectively.
-In the PT-PINNs scheme, utilizing the acquired training data set, a 6-hidden-layer neural network with 40 neurons per layer is employed to predict the solutions $q(x, y, t), r(x, y, t)$, as well as the unknown parameters $a, b$.
-The three-dimensional contour diagrams at $(x,y)$ plane, two-dimensional cross-section diagram of the data-driven rogue wave solutions are clearly shown in Fig. 9, and the three-dimensional contour diagrams at $(x,t)$ plane are also presented at Fig. 10.
-Table 10 presents the accurate parameters of the nonlocal (2+1)-dimensional NLS equation alongside the learned parameters $a$ and $b$ using PT-PINNs.
-Notably, PT-PINNs demonstrates a remarkable ability to correctly identify unknown parameters with very high accuracy, particularly when the training data is devoid of noise.
+By employing Latin Hypercube Sampling, we can generate a training data set by randomly selecting $N_{l}=5000$ as the IB value data and $N_{f}=5000$ as collocation points.
+The data set is constructed using the exact rogue wave solution \eqref{18}, and the spatial coordinates $(x, y, t)$ are discretized into 64 points within the range $[-10, 10]\times [-10, 10]\times [-10, 10]$, respectively.
+In the PTS-PINN scheme, utilizing the acquired training data set, a 6-hidden-layer neural network with 40 neurons per layer is employed to predict the solutions $q(x, y, t), r(x, y, t)$, as well as the unknown parameters $a, b$.
+In the absence of noise, the data-driven solutions $q(x,y,t), r(x,y,t)$ display an $\mathbb{L}_{2}$-norm error of 2.298788e-04 and 1.894221e-03 when compared to the exact solutions, respectively.
+The three-dimensional contour diagrams at $(x,y)$ plane, two-dimensional cross-section diagram of the data-driven rogue wave solutions are clearly shown in Fig. 6, and the three-dimensional contour diagrams at $(x,t)$ plane are also presented at Fig. 7.
+Table 7 presents the accurate parameters of the nonlocal (2+1)-dimensional NLS equation alongside the learned parameters $a$ and $b$ using PTS-PINN.
+Notably, PTS-PINN demonstrates a remarkable ability to correctly identify unknown parameters with very high accuracy, particularly when the training data is devoid of noise.
 Additionally, even in the presence of 0.05 noise and 0.1 noise, the errors associated with parameters $a$ and $b$ remain acceptable, suggesting the robustness of the predictions.
 It is worth noting that noise has a negative impact on parameter error values.

 {\rotatebox{0}{ }} ~~~~ {\rotatebox{0}{ }} ~~~~ {\rotatebox{0}{ }}

 $\quad\qquad\quad\quad\textbf{(a)}\quad\qquad\qquad\qquad\qquad\quad\quad\textbf{(b)}\qquad\qquad\qquad\quad\qquad\quad\textbf{(c)}$

 {\rotatebox{0}{ }} ~~~~ {\rotatebox{0}{ }} ~~~~ {\rotatebox{0}{ }}